masoud-rafiee/tocampus-MVP/README.md

 ## 🤝 Contributing

-This is an academic project for CS-410 Software Engineering.
-For questions or suggestions, please contact the development team.
+This is an academic project for CS-410 Software Engineering, leading to become a Product to be worked on more broadly soon; For questions or suggestions, please contact the development team.

 ## 📄 License